 Picture the scene.
 You’re in the grocery store.
 You’re trying to pick up a few quick items with the kids in tow.
-You make it to the check-out line and see the dreaded candy displays then, look over and see another mother gently telling her child no as he reaches for a pack of gum.
-And surprisingly the child puts down the candy and goes on playing.
+You make it to the check-out line and see the dreaded candy displays, then look over and see another mother gently telling her child no as he reaches for a pack of gum.
+And surprisingly, the child puts down the candy and goes on playing.
 And you wonder, “How is that possible?!”
 Because your child would never react like that.
 Your child is as stubborn and hard-headed as they come.

 Once your stubborn little ball of passion decides they want something, it is never as easy as saying a simple no to get them to stop wanting their object of desire.
-Instead, it requires putting on your mental battle gear in order to walk away from the store without a full-fledged scene from the “I want the pack of gum and you’re going to know about it” movie, that would be starring your child if there was such a movie.
+Instead, it requires putting on your mental battle gear to walk away from the store without a full-fledged scene from the “I want the pack of gum, and you’re going to know about it” movie, that would be starring your child if there was such a movie.

 So here are some of the most beautiful parts of having a hard-headed child.

 When you have a hard-headed child, you have the perk of knowing where they stand on things.
 They won’t leave you guessing as to what they want.
 And honestly, as a busy mom, sometimes it’s nice not to have the guesswork.
 There isn’t a mysterious flair to them.
 They say what they mean and mean what they say.
 And the world needs people like that.
 “You don’t like the color blue?”
 Well, alright, then.
 “I know not to buy you blue shirts.”
 And for some reason, I find it adorable to see what they have opinions about.
 The developing brain can be so fascinating.
 (And completely irrational.)